runtimeverification/llvm-backend/matching/README.md

   val f = the function that returns the lenth element from the end of a list return listGetEnd(Function(len+maxHead, f, [(o, s)], s', dt), maxHead, len-1, o, s)
 ```

-Roughly speaking, `decomposeList` behaves similarly to the default Switch case
-except it switches over the runtime length of the list and makes sure to add
-bindings for each list element being matched on to the substitution.
-Note that
-in the case of the default, we know that the list must be greater in length
-than any list pattern in the column being decomposed, so we only must decompose
-maxHead elements from the front of the list and maxTail elements from the end,
-since we can guarantee any elements in between will never be referenced by any
-submatrix.
-This is the reason why we treat the default operation as equivalent
-to specializing on `maxHead + maxTail` elements.

 Finally, we must define `foldRanges`, which handles the R_i sections of a
 clause C. This ensures that a binding for the L variable in list patterns with